Skip to main content

 Qt 6

-Qt 6 is the only external dependency.
+Qt 6 is the only dependency you need to install manually if you choose not to use the init scripts above.
 Qt 5 is no longer supported.

 1. Download and run the Qt Online Installer.